 If residents understood where their water went, and if the city could embrace a viable way to use its water more efficiently, the Greening believes there would be long-term economic — as well as environmental — benefits.

 “You’d be amazed at how quickly the savings would add up just by diverting water to green infrastructure instead of letting it go to a water-treatment plant,” Witt says.

 Green thumbs don't just grow food.
 They also maintain parks, flower gardens, and fields.
 An example is the effort to preserve and improve Palmer Park, Detroit's 'Other' Jewel.
 Belle Isle may get the lion's share of attention, but Palmer Park is just as worthy of notice, also both much closer and more accessible to me.

 Finally, there is a Grass-Roots Effort to preserve old Tiger Stadium and keep it attractive.

 And it hasn’t gone unnoticed.
 Baseball fans from around the country now regularly flock to see this field of dreams.
 “This is no Hollywood version, either,” Derry says.
 “This is the real deal.
-Shoeless Joe Jackson actually did play on this field.”What I find amazing about reading these articles is they are something I expect out of Model D Media, the attitude of which I've described as "optimism, but not business ass usual."
-I don't expect it from a lifestyle magazine that highlights dining, entertainament, fashion, and movers and shakers and is geared to the local well-off and want-to-be well-off is paying serious attention to grassroots action to improve the city.
+Shoeless Joe Jackson actually did play on this field.”What I find amazing about reading these articles is they are something I expect out of Model D Media, the attitude of which I've described as "optimism, but not business as usual."
+I don't expect paying serious attention to grassroots action to improve the city from a lifestyle magazine that highlights dining, entertainment, fashion, and movers and shakers and is geared to the local well-off and want-to-be well-off.
 Just that same, that's what's happening.
 Welcome to Detroit, where even the rich keep it real, or at least appreciate those who do.